Agapanthus: Pests

 Flower buds of a Agapanthus praecox Snow White.
 A pure white dwarf, 45 cm.

 Allergenic potential

 Agapanthus has low potential for causing allergies; its OPALS allergy scale rating is 2 out of 10.

 It can cause itchy skin, burning sensation, as well as irritation if the sap from the leaves come in contact with skin.
-If ingested medical advise should be sought immediately.
+If ingested medical advice should be sought immediately.